 But the kids?
-They loved it anyway, even if their vision was significantly impaired by the restrictive eyeholes in those hard, plastic masks.
+They loved it anyway, even if their vision was significantly impaired by the restrictive eyeholes in those hard, plastic masks that many of the costumes needed.

 We’ve gathered up a large collection of the most popular vintage Halloween masks and costumes from the era, most of which you could pick up at your neighborhood drugstore or Woolworth’s.

 If you were a kid during the 60s and/or 70s, you were probably sporting one or more of these characters!
-Have a look, and tell us your favorite costume from this period.
+Have a look, and in the comments, tell us your favorite costume from back in the day.

 Costumes popular for Halloween funsters (1974)